TJLatin/website/_officers/alex-yung.md

 facebook: https://www.facebook.com/EatSumRice
 ---

 Hello!
-I'm Alex "Aegeus" Yung, and I have been a part of Latin ever since Latin 1 with Magistra Conklin.
-I am one of the Praetores Magni of the Latin Honor Society for the school year of 2022-2023.

-Other than Latin, I also enjoy eating various types of food, coding (mostly in Python currently), playing soccer, and playing card games (such as Pokemon and bridge).
+I'm Aegeus and I really look forward to convention this year, especially since it is two days now.
+I also look forward to diving into all the Latin activities like Lupercalia, the Ides of March, and Myth Pumpkins with my friends.
+Outside of Latin, I like to type frantically on my keyboard and build things like snack shelves and parallel dip bars.